-This course consists of a paid or voluntary work experience in sport industry settings.
-It requires a minimum period of 10 to 12 weeks of full-time employment applying course work, theories, and research to work settings.
+Paid or voluntary work experience in a park and recreation agency for a minimum period of 10-12 weeks of full-time employment, and 480 hours for therapeutic recreation students.
+Applies course work, theories, and research to work settings.
+Work sites are chosen by students after approval of faculty supervisors.
+Includes meetings and assignments before and during internship.